Fort McMurray: Sports and recreation

 Local teams include the Fort McMurray Oil Barons of the Alberta Junior Hockey League (AJHL), the Fort McMurray Giants of the Western Canadian Baseball League (WCBL), and the Keyano Huskies of the Alberta Colleges Athletics Conference (ACAC).

 The MacDonald Island Park recreation centre is located on MacDonald Island north-east of downtown.
-The centre contains the Wood Buffalo Regional Library, indoor water park, basketball, tennis and squash courts, rock climbing, fitness centre, indoor playground, ice rinks and public rental space.
+The centre contains the Wood Buffalo Regional Library, indoor water park, basketball, squash courts, rock climbing, fitness centre, indoor playground, ice rinks and public rental space.
 Shell Place, a connected recreational facility, and a seasonal golf course surround the centre.
 Fort McMurray Knights Rugby Football Club is also based in the town.

+Fort McMurray has hosted several major winter multi-sport events.
+The region hosted the Alberta Winter Games in 1992 and again in 2018, with the 2018 games bringing nearly 2,000 athletes and more than 5,000 visitors to the community.
+Fort McMurray also hosted the Arctic Winter Games in 2004 and again in 2023, when the Regional Municipality of Wood Buffalo welcomed nearly 1,700 participants from eight contingents across the circumpolar North between January 29 and February 4.

+In the 1980s, the town hosted the Fort McMurray Rotary Charity Classic, a golf tournament on the Canadian Tour.